miguelmartfern/BlockDiagrams/README.md

 # BlockDiagrams

-**BlockDiagrams** is a lightweight Python library for drawing horizontal block diagrams using Matplotlib.
-It simplifies the visual creation of system and signal diagrams with functions to add blocks, arrows, summation nodes, and multipliers.
+**BlockDiagrams** is a lightweight Python library for drawing block diagrams with any orientation and several branches using Matplotlib.

+It simplifies the visual creation of system and signal diagrams with functions to add blocks, lines, arrows, summation nodes, and multipliers.

-v1.2
+v1.3
 ---

 ## Features